International Cooperation Personnel - Federal Salaries of 2021

 Pay Rates for "International Cooperation Personnel"How much does an International Cooperation Personnel in the federal government get paid? $130,460.80* *Based on the 2021 average.

 International Cooperation Personnel was the 408th most popular job in the U.S. Government in 2021, with 59 employed.
 The most common payscale was the general schedule payscale.

-In 2016, the Agency for International Development hired the most employees titled International Cooperation, with an average salary of $110,952.
+In 2021, the U.S. Agency for International Development hired the most employees titled International Cooperation, with an average salary of $129,468.